ConservaSom/monitoraSom/README.md

 ## Setup and installation

 This package can be installed from GitHub on [github](http://github.com/).
-To install, you will need the [devtools](https://cran.r-project.org/package=devtools) package installed on your [R program](https://www.r-project.org/).
+To install, you will need an R version 4.1.0 or newer and [devtools](https://cran.r-project.org/package=devtools) package installed on your [R program](https://www.r-project.org/).
 The `monitoraSom` package is still under development, so be aware of potential breaking changes.

 **Note for Windows users**: Ensure you have Rtools compatible with your R version installed.
 Download from [CRAN](https://cran.r-project.org/bin/windows/Rtools/).